paprajapati9/user-management-app/README.md

 ## About Application

 There are 2 parts of the application.
 One is backend or api and the other is frontend or web.
 Api has the backend code developed with NestJs and runs the backend server while the frontend is an Angular 16 standalone based type web application.
+The application uses MongoDB Atlas for database.

 ## Running Application